CleverCloud/keras-example/README.md

 ## Clever Grid platform
 ### What is it ?
-Clever-grid is an easy to use GPU provider which aim to address issues of  the most wide kind of developers, from users to the hard coders.
+Clever-grid is an easy to use GPU provider which aim to address issues of  the most wide kind of developers, from users to the hardcoders.

 ### How it Works
 Based on the Clever Cloud platform.
 Clever Grid provide two running modes.